SamMed05/c-cpp-notes/docs/cpp/functions.md

 }
 ```

-They always start with the return type and when they are invoked they return a value that
+They always start with the return type (any primitive type: `int`, `bool`, `float`…) and when
-has to be stored somewhere, like a variable, in order to work with it.
+they are invoked they return a value that has to be stored somewhere, like a variable, in order
+to work with it.

 ### Procedures